Illinois man charged with hate crime in fatal stabbing of Palestinian boy

-An Illinois man was charged with hate crimes for stabbing a six-year-old Muslim boy to death and wounding his mother in an attack that targeted them for their religion and as a response to the war between Israel and Hamas, officials and Muslim rights activists said.
+An Illinois man has been charged with hate crimes for stabbing to death a six-year-old Muslim boy and wounding his mother in an attack that targeted them for their religion and as a response to the war between Israel and Hamas.

-The boy was stabbed 26 times with a military-style knife with an 18 centimetre serrated blade, the Will County Sheriff's Office said in a statement.
+The boy was stabbed 26 times with a military-style knife with an 18-centimetre serrated blade, the Will County Sheriff's Office said.

-The 32-year-old woman had multiple stab wounds and is expected to survive the attack that occurred on Saturday in Plainfield Township, about 64 kilometres south-west of Chicago.
+The 32-year-old woman had multiple stab wounds and is expected to survive the attack on Saturday in Plainfield Township, about 64 kilometres south-west of Chicago.

 The victims' family identified the boy as Wadea Al Fayoume and his mother, Hanaan Shahin.